nithyagudapati/sentiment-analyzer-and-fake-review-detector/README.md

 Then open http://localhost:8501 in your browser.

 ### **Web Application Features**
 Review Input: Users can enter any product review.
+ **Note:** Input should be given with proper words as the model trained with proper data.

 ### **Dual Classification:**